skpawar1305/Updater-stuff/tissot.md

 Device Changelogs :
+- Changed kernel to DoomKernel based on StrixKernel
-- Upstream kernel to 4.9.223
+- Upstream kernel to 4.9.228
-- Fixed night light issues
+- Added FaceUnlock